SVInvNet: A Densely Connected Encoder-Decoder Architecture for Seismic Velocity Inversion: Experiments and Results

-For every velocity model, 20 shot gathers with 34 receivers are computed for a 1-second duration with a 1ms temporal sampling interval.
-The source interval is 35 m and the receiver interval is 21 m.
-Consequently, the size of the input data is [20, 1000, 34], while the size of the ground truth data (velocity model) is [1, 100, 100].
 We established the network hyperparameters based on the results of various experiments.
 For optimization, the Adam optimizer \cite{kingma2014adam} is utilized with a batch size of 32, and the initial learning rate is set to 5e-3.
 During the training, the learning rate is adjusted by gradually decreasing it in accordance with the optimization process.
 The number of epochs for all training processes is set to 500.
-The training hyper parameters of the deep model are depicted in Table \ref{table:1}.

 To compute the misfit and similarity between deep model predictions and the ground truths in the test stage, we utilize mean absolute error (L1) and mean square error (L2), structural similarity index measure (SSIM), and multi-structural similarity index measure (MSSIM).
 A successful estimation of velocity model or velocity inversion is characterized by lower L1 and L2 values, as well as higher SSIM and MSSIM values.
 These values are computed for the normalized dataset.
 All training and testing procedures are executed on GPUs, on an NVIDIA RTX A4500 graphics card, using PyTorch library.